telekom/style-doc/CONTRIBUTING.md

 - Contributions must be licensed under the [license of this project](LICENSE).
 - This is the same license as the code.

-## Pull Request Checklist

-- Branch from the master branch and, if needed, rebase to the current master branch before submitting your pull request.
-You may be asked to rebase your changes if your branch doesn't merge cleanly with master.
-- Commits should be as small as possible while ensuring that each commit is correct independently (i.e., each commit should work and pass tests).
-- Test your changes as thoroughly as possible before you commit them.
-Preferably, automate your test by unit/integration tests.
-If tested manually, provide information about the test scope in the PR description (e.g. “Test passed: Upgrade version from 0.42 to 0.42.23.”).
-- To differentiate your PR from PRs ready to be merged and to avoid duplicated work, please prefix the title with \[WIP\].
-- If your pull request is not getting reviewed, or you need a specific person to review it, you can @-reply a [code owner](#code-owners) asking for a review in the pull request.
-- Post review:
-  - If a review requires you to change your commit(s), please test the changes again.
-  - Amend the affected commit(s) and force push onto your branch.
-  - Set respective comments in your GitHub review to resolved.
-  - Create a general PR comment to notify the reviewers that your amendments are ready for another round of review.

 ## Testing, linting and formatting

 To run unit tests locally, ensure that you have installed all relevant requirements.